Outlook View Changed: 7 Fixes to Restore Your Inbox Layout

 Your Outlook layout shifted overnight, and you want the old inbox back.
 The fixes below cover Outlook for Microsoft 365 on Windows 11 and Outlook for Mac on macOS Sonoma, and most resolve the view in a single step.

-• The View tab Reset View button restores the active folder layout in one click and fixed the issue in 4 of 7 test scenarios on our Windows 11 machine.
+- The View tab Reset View button restores the active folder layout in one click and is the first fix to try on Windows.

 #Why Did My Outlook View Change on Its Own?

 Nobody changed it on purpose.
-We traced view shifts on our test profile to four common triggers: an accidental click in the View tab, an Outlook update that reset defaults, a corrupted view file in the user profile, or a third-party add-in that rewrote layout settings on launch.
-The accidental-click cause accounted for most of the cases we tracked, followed by the update cause, then the corrupted-file cause, with add-ins the rarest.
+View shifts trace back to four common triggers: an accidental click in the View tab, an Outlook update that reset defaults, a corrupted view file in the user profile, or a third-party add-in that rewrote layout settings on launch.
+The accidental click is the most common cause, followed by an update changing defaults, then a corrupted view file, with add-ins the rarest.

 According to Microsoft, the 3 default views (Compact, Single, Preview) can be reset back through the View tab without losing data, per the Outlook updates page.
-We saw the Compact view re-applied automatically after the March 2024 monthly channel update on our Windows 11 test machine, even though we had set Single view two weeks earlier.
+Monthly channel updates sometimes re-apply the Compact view automatically, even on a profile that was set to Single view earlier.
 Quiet view shifts after a Tuesday Office update are normal and reversible in under a minute.

 #Fix 1: Reset the Current Folder View From the View Tab